PacoReinaCampo/SoC-RTOS/doc/book/chapters/chapter12.md

 The objectives of the software design process are:

-   a.
-The software architecture and low-level requirements are developed from the high-level requirements.
+   1. The software architecture and low-level requirements are developed from the high-level requirements.

-   b.
-Derived low-level requirements are provided to the system safety assessment process.
+   2. Derived low-level requirements are provided to the system safety assessment process.

 ### Software Design Process Activities